 “My mother was a bird watcher,” said Paul Reed Smith.

-When Paul was a young boy, his mother would take he and his siblings birdwatching, and occasionally to the Smithsonian in Washington, D.C.
+When Paul was a young boy, his mother would take him and his siblings birdwatching, and occasionally to the Smithsonian in Washington, D.C.
 Paul recalled, “At the time, the Smithsonian allowed you to take out a record like a book from a library, we would get records of bird songs and listen to them.
 At night, we would listen to the birds in our rooms with the windows open, these were nightbird songs, whip-poor-wills.”

 “My mom really knew and loved birds and exposed us to them,” he mentioned.
 “One time there were a few starlings in our backyard and my mom went off, she said, ’This is going to be a problem, those are scouts.’
 We said, 'What do you mean?'
 She said, 'They're searching for a place for the entire huge flock.'
 In the next few days, sure enough, thousands of starlings were in our backyard terrorizing every other bird in the yard and eating everything.
 My mother called it, she knew what was going to happen.
 She called them flying rats.
 It was loud and raucus and we watched them fight with the cardinals and the robins.”